OfficeDev/Microsoft-Teams-Samples/samples/bot-initiate-thread-in-channel/nodejs/README.md

 ---
 page_type: sample
-description: This sample showcases feature on how to capture reaction events when reactions are passed to the bot through personal/teams messages.
+description: This sample showcases feature on how to start new message thread inside teams channel.
 products:
 - office-teams
 - office